This post may contain affiliate links. Read our disclosure here.

 13. Miami Art Museum

-Head to the Perez Art Museum Miami for free admission every second Saturday.
+Head to the Perez Art Museum Miami for free admission every second Saturday or you can also get free admission if you’re a K-12 Florida educator with a valid ID.
 It’s a modern and contemporary art museum dedicated to collecting and exhibiting international art of the 20th and 21st centuries.
 The architecture of this building alone is beautiful, so I imagine the exhibits are unreal.

 The Metromover is a free driverless sky train that connects a number of hotels.
 Not only hotels, but you can stop at the Freedom Tower, the Miami Art Museum and more.
 Not only is it a fun and free mode of transportation, but it’s a different way to see the city.

-Take about an hour out of your day on Sunday at 1:30, 2:30 or 3:30 to hear about the Biltmore Hotel’s history and see their beautiful grounds.
+Take about an hour out of your day on Sunday at 1:30 and 2:30 to hear about the Biltmore Hotel’s history and see their beautiful grounds.
 When it’s available, you’ll be able to see the Everglades Suite which has been host to dignitaries.

 A more somber visit in Miami, but a must-see.
 In 1984 a group of Holocaust survivors got together and decided Miami was the perfect place to create a memorial as it is home to the highest number of Holocaust survivors in the US.
 If you’re taking a group, you can request a Holocaust survivor to speak with the group which will make the trip even more enriching.